 There are many different types of controlled substances in San Diego.
 Some of these substances are prescription medications, which you are allowed to possess if you have a valid prescription.
 For example, some people are allowed to legally possess:

 - Hydrocodone (Vicodin)

-However, you can face criminal charges if you are found with these medications and you do not have a prescription.
+However, you can face criminal charges if you are found with these medications and do not have a prescription.
 Other controlled substances are not used medically.
-As an example, you can face criminal charges if you are found with heroin for any reason.
+As an example, you can face criminal charges if found with heroin for any reason.